Extending Latent Basis Growth Model to Explore Joint Development in the Framework of Individual Measurement Occasions: Method

 \subsection{Model Specification of Parallel Latent Basis Growth Model}

-In this section, we extend the univariate LBGM to its parallel version, which allows for investigating a joint development of multiple repeated outcomes, such as the joint development of reading and mathematics ability.
-We can specify the parallel LBGM in the framework of individual measurement occasions by extending the model defined in Equation (\ref{eq:uni_LBGM}).
-Suppose we have bivariate growth trajectories of repeated outcomes $\boldsymbol{y}_{i}$ and $\boldsymbol{z}_{i}$, the parallel LBGM of individual $i$ is defined as
+In this section, we extend the univariate Latent Basis Growth Model (LBGM) to its parallel version.
+This parallel version enables the joint analysis of multiple repeated outcomes, such as the joint development of reading and mathematics ability.
+The necessity for this extension arises from the various compelling reasons that have been discussed in Section \ref{sec:Intro}.
+We describe the parallel LBGM in the context of individual measurement occasions, extending the univariate model given in Equation (\ref{eq:uni_LBGM}).
+Assume that we have bivariate growth trajectories for repeated outcomes, the parallel LBGM can then be formally defined as follows: